Guide: Initial git setup and mycode repo

 When opening a new shell, the environment is initialized by reading a configuration file in your home directory.
 Editing the configuration file allows you to set the initial state of your shell to have this nickname.
 Here are the steps to do that:

-1. Determine the name of the configuration file for your shell.
+1. Determine the name of your configuration file.
 The name depends on which shell you are using.
 Use the command echo $SHELL to see your shell.
-Your shell is likely bash, although it might be zsh if using a more recent macOS.
+If on macOS, your shell is likely zsh.
+On WSL or older versions of macOS, your shell will be bash.

 $ echo $SHELL

-If your shell is bash, the configuration file is named .bashrc.
-If your shell is zsh, the configuration file is named .zshrc.
+For the zsh shell, the configuration filename is .zshrc.
+For bash, the configuration filename is .bashrc.
 For any other shell, please ask a CA for help.

 3. Open the configuration file in a text editor and append the following two lines verbatim: